-- (4) If the Employer receives notification of a vacancy within two (2) hours of the required shift start time, the aforementioned five (5) minute requirement is waived. - (b) A casual/part-time employee shall be entitled to register for work in any job classification in any department for which he/she has the qualifications to perform. - (c) Casual employees registered for casual work shall notify the Employer two (2) consecutive pay periods in advance of the dates and times they will be available to work in the upcoming two (2) pay periods.
+- iv) If the Employer receives notification of a vacancy within two(2) hours of the required shift start time, the aforementioned five (5) minute requirement is waived. - (b) Casual or part-time employees shall be entitled to register for work in any job classification in any department for which they have the qualifications to perform. - (c) Casual employees registered for casual work shall notify the Employer two (2) consecutive pay periods in advance of the dates and times they will be available to work in the upcoming two (2) pay periods.

-The Employer shall be obliged to call a casual employee only for those days on which the employee is available.
+The Employer shall be obliged to call a casual or part-time employees only for those days on which the employee is available.